 6.4 In accordance with the RTA, Tenants may be liable for all reasonable costs and expenses:

-(b) incurred in rectifying defects caused by the Tenant or a guest of the Tenant (for example of cost of rectifying blockages or defects referred to in paragraph 6.3).
+(b) incurred in rectifying defects caused by the Tenant or a guest of the Tenant (for example the cost of rectifying blockages or defects referred to in paragraph 6.3).

 7. End of Tenancy